-Executive Director and CEO, Woodstock Land Conservancy – Woodstock, NY
+Executive Director, Woodstock Land Conservancy – Woodstock, NY

 Organization: Woodstock Land Conservancy